crebollarramirez/cse110repo/index.md

 ```
 > The first language I learned was C++.
 I then went on in learning Python, Java, and database languages.

-## Anyways, here are pictures and information I like about cats:
+## Anyways, here are pictures and information I like about cats

 ### Siamese Cat
 ![Siamese cat](Siamese-Cat_0.webp)

 ### Sphynx Cat
 ![Cat](sphynxcat.jpeg)

+## Here is more information about cats

 ![This is an image of a cat](computercat.gif)